Head of Photography: Mr R Battrick, BA (Hons) Loughborough, MA Cardiff

 You will work in digital and manual formats, exploring both image manipulation software techniques and darkroom processes, including film processing and developing.

 You will create a personal portfolio and sit a timed exam.
 Written work including analysis and evaluations help support and develop literacy and vocabulary.

 Photography gives you the freedom to record your own view of the world around you in one click.

-You will choose a stand-alone one-year AS or a full two-year A2.
-Exams are taken at the end of the AS or at the end of the two-year A2 course.
-As part of the A2 coursework, students produce a piece of extended writing of between 1000 – 3000 words that relates to their coursework.
+Exams are taken at the end of the two-year course.
+As part of the coursework, students produce a piece of extended writing of between 1000 – 3000 words that relates to their coursework.

 Students are given 12 weeks to develop ideas through sketchbook research from a theme set by Edexcel.
-The Externally set paper for AS is a 10-hour examination and a 15 hour examination for A2.
+The externally set paper is a 15 hour examination.